2 Basic Cuisine: A Review on Probability and Frequentist Statistical Inference

 On the other hand, when agreeing on the specific operations protocol to start recording waiting times for all the 900 vending carts this upcoming Summer, Ottawa’s general manager provides a comment for further statistical food for thought:

 The operations protocol for recording waiting times in the 900 vending carts looks too cumbersome to implement straightforwardly this upcoming Summer.
-Why don’t we select A SMALLER GROUP of ice cream carts across the eight cities to have a more efficient process implementation that would allow us to optimize operational costs?
+Why don’t we select A SMALLER SET of waiting times between two general customers across the 900 ice cream carts in the eight cities to have a more efficient process implementation that would allow us to optimize operational costs?

 Bingo!
 Ottawa’s general manager just nailed the probabilistic way of making inference on our population parameter of interest for the time query.
 Indeed, their comment was primarily framed from a business perspective of optimizing operational costs.
-Still, this fact does not take away a crucial insight on which statistical inference is built: a random sample ( as in its corresponding definition).
-As for Vancouver’s general manager, ironically, their statement is NOT PRECISE at all!
+Still, this fact does not take away a crucial insight on which statistical inference is built: a random sample (as in its corresponding definition).
+As for Vancouver’s general manager, ironically, their statement is NOT PRECISE (from an inferential point of view)!
 Mimicking a census-type study might not be the most optimal decision for the demand query given the time constraint and the potential size of its target population.

-Realistically, there is no cheap and efficient way to conduct a census-type study for any of the two queries!
+Realistically, there is no cheap and efficient way to conduct a census-type study for either of the two queries.

 Moving on to one of the core topics in this chapter, we can state that probability is viewed as the language to decode random phenomena that occur in any given population or system of interest.
 In our example, we have two random phenomena:

-2. Regarding the time query, a phenomenon of this kind can be represented by any randomly recorded waiting time between two customers during a Summer weekend in any of the above eight Canadian cities.
+- Regarding the time query, a phenomenon of this kind can be represented by any randomly recorded waiting time between two customers during a Summer weekend in any of the above eight Canadian cities across the 900 ice cream carts.

 Now, let us finally define what we mean by probability along with the inherent concept of sample space.